tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 > is, an heavenly: wherefore God is not ashamed to be called their God: for he
 > hath prepared for them a city.

-And the other day I was pondering Alma 26:22, which was quoted a lot on my mission:
+A few days later, I was reminded of Alma 26:22, which was quoted a lot on my
+mission:

 > 22 Yea, he that repenteth and exerciseth faith, and bringeth forth good works,
 > and prayeth continually without ceasing—unto such it is given to know the